earthdaily/earthone-python/README.md

 - The Descartes Labs client now supports configuration to support operating in different environments.
 By default, the client will configure itself for standard usage against the GCP platform (`"gcp-production"`), except in the case of AWS Marketplace users, for whom the client will configure itself against the AWS platform (`"aws-production"`).
-  Alternate environments can be configured by setting the `EARTHONE_ENV` environment variable before starting python, or by using a prelude like
+  Alternate environments can be configured by setting the `DESCARTESLABS_ENV` environment variable before starting python, or by using a prelude like
   ```
   from earthone.config import Settings
   Settings.select_env("environment-name")